OctopusDeploy/docs/README.md

 The menu is auto generated based on the git repo folder structure and title and position metadata.

+## Version dropdown

+The list of versions displayed on the dropdown are loaded from [versions.json](versions.json).

 ## URLs

 The directory structure where a `.md` exists is used to derive the URL for that document.